illegalprime/super-helpful-and-intelligent-tyrone/speech/quotes/README.md

    new random quote which is picked out of a list of links (GLaDOS.list).
 The order is reversed to reduce latency between running the program and hearing a quote.

-   Blank lines and those beggining with '#' are ignored in GLaDOS.list.
+   Blank lines and those beginning with '#' are ignored in GLaDOS.list.

    randomFromWeb.sh supports storing quotes locally from multiple lists without confusing which quote to play at runtime.
 It also is a bit thread safe, subsequent calls to randomFromWeb.sh will close